 6. Costs for importing scarves from china

-Thirdly, weight and volume are also essential factors in determining how much it costs to ship scarves from China through a third-party logistics company like us at FBA Warehouse Solutions LLC.
+Thirdly, weight and volume are also essential factors in determining how much it costs to ship scarves from China.
+The cost will include charges through a third-party logistics company like us at FBA Warehouse Solutions LLC.
 Lastly, suppose you’re importing from another country, such as Indonesia or South Africa.

-In that case, there are also limits on what can be shipped into certain states (like Texas) without having specific licenses or paying certain taxes that may increase overall costs not only for yourself but also for any companies who do business with you directly – so be careful when considering which scarves might need special treatment before being imported!
+In that case, there are also limits on what you can ship into certain states (like Texas) without having specific licenses or paying certain taxes.
+This may increase costs for yourself and companies who do business with you directly. so be careful when considering which scarves might need special treatment before you import them!

 Transportation costs of importing scarves